marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

 2 * 21 = 42
 ```

 > It should be noted that the compiler typically compiles for the host system.
-Thus, the program can only be executed on this host system.
+Thus, the program can only be executed on that host system.

 ### Assembly Code
-Just as there is the WAT format in WASM to make machine instructions human-readable, there is a similar language for C as well.
-This is referred to as [Assembly Code](https://en.wikipedia.org/wiki/Assembly_language).
+Just as there is the WAT format in WebAssembly to make machine instructions human-readable, there is a similar language for native machine instructions as well.
+This is referred as [Assembly Code](https://en.wikipedia.org/wiki/Assembly_language).
 This code can be generated from machine code using a disassembler or, as shown here, directly from the higher-level language using LLVM.

 ```bash
 $ clang -S multiply.c